ConduitNetwork/docs/integration_guides/Clouds/hyperv/hyperv.rst

 • Lifecycle Management and Resize
 • Unique Kerberos Authentication

-|morpheus| can provide a single pane of glass and self-service portal for managing instances scattered across both Hyper-V and public cloud offerings like Azure.
+|conduit| can provide a single pane of glass and self-service portal for managing instances scattered across both Hyper-V and public cloud offerings like Azure.

 Getting Started
 ^^^^^^^^^^^^^^^^